ilg-ul/ilg-ul/README.md

 ## Interrests

-I'm currently interrested in solutions for improving the quality of embedded software, mainly by using reproducible builds and extensive multi-plaform testing.
+I'm currently interrested in solutions for improving the quality of embedded software, mainly by using reproducible builds and extensive multi-plaform testing, with an emphasise on C++ projects.

 ## Projects